 Gibbons summarized Mary’s life with,

 Conjugal fidelity and loyalty of the spouse.

-Later, she suffered as she watched her son be mocked and die.
-But what joy she must have had when she saw Him alive.
-This is a call for women to be godly, faithful followers of Jesus and for married women to be examples to husbands and children in all that God brings their way.
+Later, she suffered as she watched her son mocked and put to death.
+But what joy she must have had when she saw that He had returned to life.
+Mary is an example for every woman – to be godly, faithful followers of Jesus and for married women to be examples to their husbands and children in all that God brings their way.

 Suggested Links:Searching For God

 The Gift – The Virgin Birth of Christ